Siggen Seminars – Training for Members

 Alfred Toepfer Stiftung’s founder was also one of the Federation’s founders and played an important role in its growth and development.
 They provide this facility to EUROPARC exclusively in order that those working in Protected Areas have an opportunity to gain new skills and knowledge and to enable EUROPARC to use the time wisely to take forward its own development.

 The opportunity to exchange knowledge, share experience, and establish professional contacts are most beneficial for working in the international context of conservation.
 The knowledge that participants gain in Siggen feeds back into their work in the different regions of Europe and fosters their sense of connectedness and togetherness in the EUROPARC Federation.

 - 18th – 21st March, Gut Siggen, Germany

-The seminar is FREE for members of the EUROPARC Federation.
+The seminar is FREE for members of the EUROPARC Federation (meals and accommodation included).
 Participants will therefore ONLY cover their own travel to and from the event.

 How to get to the Siggen Seminar Center?

 The Siggen Seminar Center belongs to the Alfred Toepfer Foundation and lies on the north-eastern coast of Germany in the county of Holstein.
 It is a 20 minute taxi ride from the nearest train station, Oldenburg (Holst), and a five-minute bike-ride to the nearest beach.

 Please contact EUROPARC with any questions you might have and download the pdf Directions to Siggen to learn how you can easily reach it by plane, train or car.